Ross5521/happyaccidents/README.md

 🧭 Entity Tracers

-Clean tracers to high-value entities and drops (Also stolen fromm Thunderhack)
+Clean tracers to high-value entities and drops (Also stolen from Thunderhack)

 Netherite armor, tools, and blocks